vsriley/burger/README.md

 ## Installation

-To utilize the project, open in your internet browser through heroku.
+To utilize the project, open in your internet browser through heroku:
 [Heroku Deployment](https://enigmatic-journey-98023.herokuapp.com/)

-## Credits

 ## License